tdsmale/tdsmale.github.io/Jungian.md

 Passionate Martyr.
 Getting it all out.
 - Natural: Catharsis.
 Naturally promotes a purgative atmosphere.
 - Constructive: Radicalism.
 Finds it constructive to observe exploitative underpinnings.
-- Obligation: Reliability.
-Feels obligated to try and promote pragmatic stability.
+- Obligation: Stability.
+Feels obligated to try and promote pragmatic equilibrium.
 - Unnatural: Affirmation.
 Finds it unnatural to observe inherent quality.
 - Indulgant: Supremacy.
 Can over-indulge adopting possessive social personas.
 - Unconscious: Defence.
 Unconsciously provokes the emphasis of defensive structural rationales.